cherstvov/cherstvov/README.md

 - 👋 Hi, my name is Alexander Cherstvov
 - 👨🏻‍💻 I'm working as Product Owner and Project Manager in Web and Mobile dev
-- 🌱 I’m currently learning Python, SQL for applications in DS / ML purposes and routine automation
+- 🌱 I’m currently improving skills is Python, SQL for DS / ML purposes and routine automation
 - 📫 You can reach me by email avcherstvov@yandex.ru

 <!---